Medicare Reimbursement for Selective Laser Trabeculoplasty (Ellex)

 Q Is an office visit billable on the same day as SLT?

 A Sometimes.
 The visit on the day of a minor surgery is a part of the global surgery package unless there is a separately identifiable reason for the visit.
 If such a reason exists, the exam may be reportable with modifier 25.
-If the only reason for the visit is to determine the need for SLT, that visit is not separately billable.
+If the only reason for the visit is to determine or confirm the need for SLT, that visit is not separately billable.
 For more information, see our FAQ on this subject.9

 Q Can I be reimbursed for a repeat SLT on the same eye?